logto-io/docs/docs/docs/recipes/manage-users/admin-console.md

 On the "User details" panel, click "MORE OPTIONS" -> "Suspend User" button.

-One a user is suspended, the user will be unable to log in to your app and won't be able to obtain a new access token after the current one expires.
+Once a user is suspended, the user will be unable to sign in to your app and won't be able to obtain a new access token after the current one expires.
 Additionally, any API requests made by this user will fail.

 ![Suspend user](./assets/suspend-user.png)